 Apparently, some may also refer to this state as the WaitSleepJoin state.

-blocking/waiting or sleeping mode and the thread is no longer eligible to
+not runnable state and the thread is no longer eligible to

-sleeping state, it re-enters into runnable state.
+Note: When thread gets out of this not runnable state, it re-enters into runnable state.

 This is the last state in a thread's lifetime.
 A thread enters the dead state after it has successfully